sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 	To support it, can be use chage option "--warndays"

-Notes:
+Aging(expire) implementation :
 	For implement the "aging" we need to change the /etc/login.def file and set max days and warning days, this changes affection globally, meaning all new users.
 	For read the information per user we will use the "chage" library.
 	In addition, when we change the file /etc/login.def its change globally by only new users, so basically for change existing users expired day we need to iterate every one of them using the "chage" lib.

 ##### PW username-match
 	By enabling this feature, the user will not be permitted to set the same username & password

 ##### PW Saving
 	Saved previous passwords in the DB,  for enable this. is necessary to set how many old password you would like to save.

-Note: will be support by using pam_pwhistory.so, remmember=N option.
+	Implementation: will be support by using pam_pwhistory.so, remmember=N option.

+	Note:
 	For saving password with sha512, need to modify the /etc/pam.d/system-auth-a file to contain this line:

 		password    sufficient    pam_unix.so sha512 shadow use_authtok

 ###  1.8. <a name='SAIAPI'></a>SAI API
 	no changed.